AnezeR/cvrp_benchmarker/README.md

 perform hyperparameter optimizaiton and manage cvrp problem instances both locally and in highly parallel distributed settings, such as HPC.

+Please note, that this repository in its current shate is under active development, is largely untested, requires attribution if used and derivative work is prohibited.

+These terms will be changed after a paper is published.

 ## Installation

 Install cvrp-benchmarker from source